DANS-KNAW/easy-module-archetype/src/main/resources/archetype-resources/README.md

 1. Unzip the tarball to a directory of your choice, e.g. /opt/
 2. A new directory called ${artifactId}-<version> will be created
+3. Add the command script to your `PATH` environment variable by creating a symbolic link to it from a directory that is on the path, e.g.

+        ln -s /opt/${artifactId}-<version>/bin/${artifactId} /usr/bin

 ### Configuration

-General configuration settings can be set in ``src/main/assembly/dist/cfg/appliation.properties`` and logging can be configured in ``src/main/assembly/dist/cfg/logback.xml``.
+General configuration settings can be set in `src/main/assembly/dist/cfg/appliation.properties` and logging can be configured in `src/main/assembly/dist/cfg/logback.xml`.
 The available settings are explained in comments in aforementioned files.

 BUILDING FROM SOURCE